open-physiology/open-physiology-viewer/manual/model.md

  Among other link types supported by the lyph viewer are `path` to draw graph edges bundled together, and `container` links to draw links not effected by force-directed layout.

- There are also two auxiliary link types: `force` links to attract or repel nodes, and `invisible` links which are never displayed themselves but serve as axes for the lyphs they convey.
-The `force` links have no corresponding visual objects and currently only serve the purpose of binding together nodes of the links that convey coalescing lyphs.
-The user does not need to define such links, they are auto-generated for lyphs with `coalescesWith` relationships.
+ There are also two auxiliary link types: `invisible` links which are never displayed themselves but serve as axes for the lyphs they convey.
+The `force` links have no corresponding visual objects and currently only serve the purpose of binding together selected nodes.
 The `invisible` links can either be defined explicitly in the model or auto-generated if a lyph that is an `internalLyph` of some other lyph is not conveyed by any user-defined link in the model.

  The property `linkMethod` can be set to `Line2` to indicate that the link should be drawn as a thick line.
 This property was introduced to overcome a well-known WebGL [issue](https://mattdesl.svbtle.com/drawing-lines-is-hard) with drawing thick lines.
 It instructs the lyph viewer to use a custom vertex shader.
 The optional property `linewidth` can be used to specify how thick such links should be (its default value is 0.003).